Faculty and Staff

 In addition to her appointment to the law faculty, Professor Robertson is a member of the Environmental Studies faculty at the Maxine Goodman Levin College of Urban Affairs.
 She has been researching and presenting on issues concerning the Gulf Coast oil spill, and the regulation of oil and gas production in Ohio.
 She teaches a course on "Environmental Law Seminar: A Cross Disciplinary Look at the BP/Deepwater Horizon Oil Spill" at Cleveland State University.

-Robert A. Simons
+Dr. Robert A. Simons

 Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies